Blog of HISTORIC Virginia Key Beach Park

 Welcome to the News section of Historic Virginia Key Beach Park!
 Stay informed and connected with the latest updates, events, and stories from our beloved park.

-Celebrate the legacy of Historic Virginia Key Beach Park with a lively weekend of music, local food, interactive art, history tours, and family fun.
-Join the community as Miami’s past and future come together on the sand.
-More details and RSVP available on Eventbrite.
+Celebrate Historic Virginia Key Beach Park with a weekend of live music, local food, interactive art, history tours, and family fun on the sand.

 When the beach opened on Aug.
 1, 1945, I was 7.
 Too young to know about the brave men who staged a “wade-in” at the then whites-only Haulover Beach, protesting how Blacks weren’t allowed to go to beaches in South Florida.